orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 #### open questions
 Reconceptualize a problem as movement in some structure.
 A toy example would be finding a path from A->B by hand, and having a tool which automatically explores in a particular way (tactic).

-What tools (tactics basically) would be used?

-How does one apply the tools?

 What would be intermediate feedback states to communicate?